mlwlhin/website-dev-wordpress-and-erp/README.md

 For reference of the website: https://sociobridge.world

 # Wordpress-development code
-* chinese-ver-web, this contain same code of fiancial-stimulator and loan-calculator but in chinese.
+* **chinese-ver-web**, this contain same code of fiancial-stimulator and loan-calculator but in chinese.

 * eligibility-check-logic, this contain the code I wrote for the eligibilty check session on home page, including logic and appearance of that session